SrijakGorai/To-do-List/README.md

 ✨ Features-->

-📝 Add, edit, delete, and mark tasks as completed
+📝 Add, edit and delete tasks

-✅ Task completion tracking

 💾 Persistent data with a database (MySQL)